Research and Teaching Interests

 P Kasey Ryan, PhD (in progress) Space use of beluga whales.
 University of Manitoba (co-supervised with C Watt).

-Chloe Warret Rodrigues, PhD (in progress) Use of space and resources by red foxes and Arctic foxes in a coastal tundra transitional ecosystem.
+Chloe Warret Rodrigues, PhD (2022) Use of space and resources by red foxes and Arctic foxes in a coastal tundra transitional ecosystem.
 University of Manitoba.

 Megan Dudenhoeffer, MSc (2020) Arctic fox winter diet variation during damped lemming cycles estimated using molecular methods and fecal DNA.
 University of Manitoba.